-Single stage or double stage fuel oil pumps and their suction capacities
+Single stage and double stage fuel oil pumps and their suction capacities

 The limitation of a fuel oil pump feeding a burner may often be the suction side.
-With higher suction lifts vacuum in the suction line evaporates light fractions of the fuel oil and the pump starts to choke.
+With higher suction lift the "vacuum" in the suction line will evaporate the light fractions of the fuel oil - and the pump starts to choke.

 - single stage pumps